thebinarysearchtree/flyweight/README.md

 ## Creating SQL queries

-In the SQL folder you supplied to the ```initialize``` method, you should create folders with the same name as your table names, and then put SQL files in thos folders that correspond to the name of the method you want to call to run them.
+In the SQL folder you supplied to the ```initialize``` method, you should create folders with the same name as your table names, and then put SQL files in the folders that correspond to the name of the method you want to call to run them.
 For example, if you wanted a query that was called like this:

 ```js
 const event = await db.event.getById({ id: 100 });